 The drive from Durban along the South Coast takes you through lush subtropical vegetation and numerous holiday villages dotted along the seaboard.
-You visit the scenic Oribi Gorge and some beautiful little beaches.
+We visit the scenic Oribi Gorge and some beautiful little beaches.
 You turn inland and enter the Eastern Cape Province, the former homeland of Transkei, and traverse over hilly grasslands dotted with Xhosa homesteads, through valleys and clear streams.
-You travel via tiny hamlets on the rugged Wild Coast and check into our hotel on the edge of the sea.
+The final part of today is via tiny hamlets on the rugged Wild Coast and check into our hotel on the edge of the sea.
 Overnight Mbotyi Lodge.

 DAY 2 Wild Coast

 You travel to Umtata, the capital of the former homeland.
-After a visit to the Nelson Mandela museum You travel further south to and towards the beach again.
-You travel to our lodge nestled in the middle of the beautiful Chintsa Bay on the Wild Coast, surrounded by rolling hills, lush tropical beach forests and overlooks the warm Indian Ocean.
+We visit the Nelson Mandela Museum and travel south towards our lodge.
+The lodge is nestled in the middle of the beautiful Chintsa Bay on the Wild Coast, surrounded by rolling hills, lush tropical beach forests, and overlooks the warm Indian Ocean.
 Overnight Crawford Beach Lodge.

 DAY 3 Addo Elephant National Park – Port Elizabeth

-After breakfast overlooking the simmering Indian Ocean you depart and this morning’s journey takes us to East London, the only river port in South Africa, and the place where a prehistoric coelacanth was caught in 1938.
-Then travel along the coast and you enjoy the lush vegetation and rugged coastline.
-You visit Port Alfred, an outstanding holiday village situated on the Kowie river mouth and travel to Grahamstown.
+After breakfast overlooking the shimmering Indian Ocean, you depart.
+The morning’s journey takes us to East London, the only river port in South Africa.
+This is where a prehistoric coelacanth was caught in 1938.
+We travel along the coast and enjoy the lush vegetation and rugged coastline.
+You visit Port Alfred, an outstanding holiday village situated on the Kowie River mouth and travel to Grahamstown.
 The small cathedral city is considered the art capital of South Africa and is steeped in history.
-At the Addo National Elephant Park game reserve You have an excellent chance of an encounter with these giants of the bush amongst other animals.
-This afternoon you reach Port Elizabeth, the fifth biggest city in the country, set on the shores of the Algoa Bay and also called the “Friendly City”.
+At the Addo National Elephant Park game reserve, You have an excellent chance of an encounter with these giants of the bush amongst other animals.
+This afternoon you reach Port Elizabeth, the fifth biggest city in the country, set on the shores of the Algoa Bay and called the “Friendly City”.
 Overnight Fifth Avenue Beach House.

 Day 4 Garden Route – Knysna

-You depart from Port Elizabeth, also called the ‘Friendly City’ along the N2 national route to the Storms River with the impressive Paul Sauer bridge across the valley towering some one hundred and thirty- nine metres above the river. .
+You depart from Port Elizabeth, called the ‘Friendly City’ towards the Storms River with the impressive Paul Sauer Bridge across the valley towering one hundred and thirty- nine meters above the river.